bausk/impostors-howto/workflow-setup.md

 # Web Development Workflow Setup (Windows 10)

+# Windows Gotchas

+- Project files should be located on a native **WSL2 filesystem**.
+If no WSL2 is installed, keep them on Windows.
+The reason for this is that WSL 2 will follow through with file changes for (most) build watchers and WSL1 won't properly mount files on Windows filesystem.
+- All docker-compose operations should preferably be started from a **WSL2 shell**.
+If no WSL2 is installed, then from **Windows shell** on runtime and WSL on build.

 ## WSL 2

 You can work on WSL v.1 or switch to WSL 2.